rochaporto/openstack-vagrant/README.md

 This is a simple way to quickly get a working OpenStack setup for testing or playing.

-It provides the basic components split in the following nodes:
+By default the following nodes are available:

    * master: not much here, but it might be useful for additional services
    * controller: openstack keystone, glance, nova